GregWickham/WordNet_Editor_WPF/index.md

 * Search for a word sense of interest;
 * Use the word sense to find a related synset;
 * Navigate through the network of synsets, using the relations between them like hyperlinks;
-* (optionally) browse the network of word senses linked to a synset.
+* (optional) Browse the network of word senses linked to a synset.

 ### Finding a synset from a word